A Simple Guide to Contingent Offer of Employment

 Important Dates

 Mere verbal confirmation of crucial dates is as good as no communication.
-Hence, ensure you include them in your offer letter.
+Hence, ensure you include and highlight them in your offer letter.

 The important dates would be:

-• the last date for accepting your contingent employment offer letter
+• Last date for accepting your conditional employment offer letter

-• the last date for submission of verification details (physical examination reports, documents, drug tests, etc.)
+• Last date for submission of verification details (physical examination reports, documents, drug tests, etc.)

 It is best practice to tabulate them in the offer letter.
 Tabulation highlights the dates and ensures that the candidate remembers them.